tam4385/moneyhub-interview/README.md

 - How to run any additional scripts or tests you may have added
 - Relating to the task please add answers to the following questions;
     1. How might you make this service more secure?
+    - validate incoming data
+    - implement auth process to check the credentials of the user

     2. How would you make this solution scale to millions of records?
+    - distribute work load to workers, clusters, etc.
     3. What else would you have liked to improve given more time?
+    - fix indentation issue in csv text
+    - implement testing on the generateCsv function
+    - add a controller file and reports routing file

 On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.